Nauman3S/CryptocurrencyPriceTicker/README.md

 9. You can open settings page with following default credentials
    1. User: **AP Name (CPT)**
    2. Password: **admin**
+10. You can set a crypto currency in the setting page in 'Crypto Name' Section.

 ## List of Components <a name = "list"></a>